TheHickman/Embedded_Systems_Project/README.md

 Scoring is calculated based on how close the users input is to the time when the arrow reaches the top A perfect score for an arrow would be to push the joystick in the correct direction at the same frame that the arrow apears at the top of the display
 A score can only be registered when the arrow is in the middle or the top positions
-    This means that a score can be registered at any time the arrow is in the middle or top positions
+    This means that a score can be registered at any time when the arrow is in the middle or top positions
     Note: The a score can only be registered once per arrow so don't spam or try to get in too early

-Speed:
+Speed chart:
 1 = 0.625 s per position for 1.875 s per arrow cycle
 2 = 0.500 s per position for 1.500 s per arrow cycle
 3 = 0.375 s per position for 1.255 s per arrow cycle